agiliq/agiliq-jekyll/_posts/2018-10-19-docker-persist-postgres-data.md

 This is a follow up from our <a href="https://www.agiliq.com/blog/2018/10/flask-docker/" target="_blank">last post</a> which created a Flask polls app.

 In last post, the flask app connected to a postgres server running on the host.
+Our application had a single Docker container.

-In this post we will use a postgres docker image.
-This has an advantage that you don't need to have postgres setup on the host machine.
-At the same time we want the postgres data to persist even after the containers are destroyed.
+In this post we will run Postgres on a Docker container too.

+This has an advantage that developers don't need to have postgres installed on the host machine.
+Simultaneously we want the postgres data to persist even after the containers are destroyed.

 Our code would remain unchanged in this post.
 Check the <a href="https://www.agiliq.com/blog/2018/10/flask-docker/" target="_blank">last post</a> to get code familiarity.